 Derivatives.
 Effective March 3, 2001, we adopted the provisions of SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended.
 These standards require us to recognize all derivatives, including those embedded in other contracts, as either assets or liabilities at fair value in our balance sheet.
 If the derivative is designated as a fair-value hedge, the changes in the fair value of the derivative and the hedged item are recognized in earnings.
 If the derivative is designated and is effective as a cash-flow hedge (as is the case with the Company's interest rate swap as described in Footnote 7 to the Consolidated Financial Statements below), changes in the fair value of the derivative are recorded in other comprehensive income (OCI) and are recognized in the consolidated results of operations when the hedged item affects earnings.
-SFAS No. 133 defines new requirements for designated as or does not qualify as a hedge, changes in fair value are reported in earnings immediately.
+SFAS No. 133 defines new requirements for designated as or does not hedging relationships as well as ongoing effectiveness assessments in order to use hedge accounting.
+For a derivative that is not designated as or does not qualify as a hedge, changes in fair value are reported in earnings immediately.